Episode Description:

 Rapid Responses:

-You know you work in acute care when…
+You know you’re an acute care therapist when…

 Links: